 Over the years, I have worked with lots of individuals who, like you, have experienced terrible traumas and bravely committed to their healing.
 Many have built close friendships with people who are consistently there for them and with whom they enjoy fun, satisfying activities.
 Even romantic relationships have blossomed.
 Several have returned to school and embarked on careers that offer them a deep sense of purpose.
 In the words of one client, “I am in a space of happiness and freedom that I never could have imagined.”

 You believe that trauma therapy can help you, but you may still have questions…

 Will I have to relive the trauma?
 Will I fall apart if I do this?

 Most important to me is that you feel safe in therapy.
 During trauma treatment, I am sensitive to your needs and offer space for you to feel comfortable expressing in the moment.
 I will never force you to do anything you do not feel ready for.

 Your body has an innate ability to heal and, in a safe space, can release the stress it has been holding.
 Every person’s journey is unique and healing can look many different ways.
 Sometimes, it can be as simple as feeling seen, heard and validated.
 Other times, you may need to explore patterns of emotions and behaviors that are keeping you stuck.
 I will follow you in supporting your unique healing to unfold.

 I am so busy!
-How will I ever have time for therapy?
+How will I ever have time for trauma therapy?

 How do I know if you are the therapist who is best for me?

-If you are ready, I invite you to make an appointment for a full session or schedule a 15 minute phone consultation at (561) 533-0948.
+If you are ready to start counseling, I invite you to make an appointment for a full trauma session or schedule a 15 minute phone consultation at (561) 533-0948.
 And if you don’t feel a connection with me during our first session, that’s okay.
 I can offer suggestions for another colleague who may be a better fit for you.
 My priority is that you get what you need from your therapy experience.